CodeYourFuture/syllabus/docs/react/week-1/lesson.md

 ## React Components

 We looked at the beginning of the lesson at the concept of components.
-Now let's look at how components are made in React.
+Now look at how components are made in React.

 ```js
 import React from "react";